Multiplicity one for $L$-functions and applications: Introduction

 \section{Introduction}

-An $L$-function is a Dirichlet series that converges absolutely in some right half plane, has a meromorphic continuation to a function of order~$1$, with finitely many poles, satisfies a functional equation, and admits an Euler product.
+An analytic $L$-function is a Dirichlet series that converges absolutely in some right half plane, has a meromorphic continuation to a function of order~$1$ with finitely many poles, satisfies a functional equation, and admits an Euler product.
 For example, the (incomplete) $L$-functions attached to tempered, cuspidal automorphic representations, or the Hasse-Weil $L$-functions attached to non-singular, projective, algebraic varieties defined over a number field, conjecturally satisfy these conditions.

-In this paper, using standard techniques from analytic number theory, we prove a strong multiplicity one result for such $L$-functions (without reference to any underlying automorphic or geometric object).
-We closely follow the work \cite{KP} and we redo their arguments for two reasons.
+In this paper, using standard techniques from analytic number theory, we prove a strong multiplicity one result for such $L$-functions, without reference to any underlying automorphic or geometric object.
+We closely follow the work of Kaczorowski and Perelli \cite{KP} but redo their arguments for two reasons.
 First, our results are more general in that they have slightly weaker hypotheses.
 Second, we think that the techniques should be better known, especially to those who study $L$-functions automorphically.

-One of the defining axioms for the class of $L$-functions we consider is the existence of an Euler product.
-There exists a number $d$, called the degree of the $L$-function, such that the local Euler factor is of the form $Q_p(p^{-s})^{-1}$, where $Q_p(X)$ is a polynomial satisfying $Q_p(0)=1$, and $Q_p(X)$ has degree $d$ for almost all primes.
-We say that a given $L$-function \emph{satisfies the Ramanujan conjecture}, if the roots of $Q_p$ are of absolute value at least $1$, for all $p$.
+In the spirit of this second motivation, we offer a series of intuitions about the analytic properties of $L$-functions that allow us to prove our theorems.

 The multiplicity one results we discuss in this paper are statements which assert that if two $L$-functions are sufficiently close, then they must be equal.
 A model example is: